equalizedigital/accessibility-checker/README.txt

 == Changelog ==

 = 1.0.4 =
+* On post validate check that the post is published.

+= 1.0.4 =
 * Update policy page sanitize logic to allow for undefined value

 = 1.0.3 =